JacklineMpaye/Fraud-detection-app/README.md

 ## 🙏 Acknowledgements

 Thanks to the Ashesi University Capstone Program and our mentors for their support.
 FraudSense was built to help fight mobile money fraud and protect digital transactions across Africa.

+## Abstract
+The rapid adoption of mobile money in Sub-Saharan Africa, particularly Ghana, has bolstered financial inclusion but also increased exposure to sophisticated fraud.
+Traditional detection methods, such as rule-based systems, struggle to address evolving threats.
+This study proposes a neural network-based anomaly detection system to enhance mobile money security by identifying fraudulent transactions in real time.
+Using a Long Short-Term Memory (LSTM) model trained on transactional data, the system achieves high accuracy (94.2%), precision (89.7%), and recall (87.8%), outperforming conventional approaches.
+Designed as a micro services architecture, it ensures scalability, real-time processing, and seamless integration with existing platforms.
+Key features include real-time monitoring, anomaly detection, alert management, and reporting.
+To address data imbalance, the Hybrid Cluster-Based Sampling Technique (HCBST) improves model sensitivity and reduces false positives.
+By leveraging deep learning, this research advances financial security in mobile money ecosystems, offering actionable insights for policymakers and service providers.
+The findings highlight neural networks’ potential to safeguard transactions, foster trust, and sustain financial inclusion in developing regions.